Danack/RfcCodex/README.md

 There are some notes on PHP RFCs, why some were declined, and what others might need for them to be implemented.

-The purpose of these documents is to avoid information from being last, or needing to be repeated multiple times on PHP internals.
+The purpose of these documents is to avoid information from being lost and to try to avoid conversations needing to be repeated multiple times on PHP internals.

 ## Things still be discussed